How to Adopt a Child in Pennsylvania

 The three most common ways to adopt PA kids include:

-Adoptions agencies that work with birth and adoptive families in the U.S. are also known as domestic adoption agencies.
+Adoptions agencies that work with prospective birth and adoptive families in the U.S. are also known as domestic adoption agencies.
 There are smaller local agencies, and there are national agencies.
-National adoption agencies in Pennsylvania, like American Adoptions, offer all of the services that birth and adoptive parents need for an adoption, including 24/7 birth parent counseling, shorter wait times, financial protection and more.
+National adoption agencies in Pennsylvania, like American Adoptions, offer all of the services that prospective birth and adoptive parents need for an adoption, including 24/7 prospective birth parent counseling, shorter wait times, financial protection and more.

 While the majority of children in Pennsylvania foster care are reunited with biological family members, 25 percent of foster care children will become eligible for adoption in Pennsylvania.
 Many of these children are part of a sibling group, are older, or have additional needs.